P13 BYOD: L&D Strategies from the Marketing Playbook

 Director, Learning Experience Design

-Bianca Baumann is a director of learning experience design at GP Strategies Canada and a certified training and development professional (CTDP).
-She focuses on digital education success, combining L&D, digital marketing, and customer success to create outstanding learning experiences that stick.
-Bianca spearheaded multiple projects in the marketing, financial, and events industries and created award-winning programs along the way.
-She shares her expertise in her blog and at global conferences, highlighting the importance of including disciplines outside L&D to map out a learner journey that helps drive performance.
+Bianca Baumann, director of learning experience design at GP Strategies, focuses on digital education success, combining L&D and digital marketing to create outstanding learning experiences that stick.
+She has spearheaded multiple projects in the marketing, financial, and events industries, creating award-winning programs along the way.
+She shares her expertise in her blog and at global conferences, highlighting the importance of including disciplines outside L&D to map out learner journeys that help drive performance.
+She published the eBook The Little Black Book of Marketing and L&D, a practical guide that helps integrate proven marketing techniques into L&D.